 I'm confused.
-There's HeyGen, D-ID, Synthesia, MascotBot...
+There's HeyGen, D-ID, Synthesia, Mascotbot...
 What's the difference?

 If you have spent any time searching for a HeyGen alternative, you already know the problem.
 Every comparison page is written by a competitor trying to sell you their product.
 D-ID says D-ID is best.
 Synthesia says Synthesia is best.
 Reddit threads are full of opinions but short on data.